StuparykM/MatchMakingDB/README.md

 Tables:
 Log Tables That Log DB Changes.
-Each log table will include a duplicate of every column it references, all columns are nullable. null means no change each log table will also include AdminChange each log table will also include ChangeDateTime
+Each log table will include a duplicate of every column it references, all columns are nullable. null means no change each log table will also include AdminChange not null each log table will also include ChangeDateTime not null

 DB Triggers: